Introduction to Video Editing

 Time to think about the intro and outro.
 For openings, you can show previews of things to come, or overlay text of where your trip was taken, etc. For closings, you can simply fade to black and fade the audio.

-Here’s the demo video that I edited using the four steps in this blog.
+Here’s the demo video that I edited using the three steps in this blog.
 I didn't use any fancy transitions, and I didn't edit the colors!
 You can see that the video is complete and is already more than good enough to share.

 Wrapping it all up